 To study English & Literature Extension, students should have completed Units I and 2 of either English or Literature.
-In Year 12, students undertake Units 3 and 4 of English & Literature Extension concurrently with, or after, Units 3 and 4 of English and/or Units 3 and 4 of Literature.
+In Year I2, students undertake Units 3 and 4 of English & Literature Extension concurrently with, or after, Units 3 and 4 of English and/or Units 3 and 4 of Literature.

-Unit 3 Unit 4 Ways of reading Exploration and evaluation Readings and defences Extended academic research paper Complex transformation and defence Application of theory
+Unit 3 Unit 4 Ways of reading Readings and defences Complex transformation and defence Exploration and evaluation Extended academic research paper Application of theory